FlorianStuettgen/digital-infrastructure-lab/test.md

 > Engineered with production-level standards and documentation on authentic enterprise-grade hardware.

 > [!IMPORTANT]
 > Data sanitized.
-Sensitive information, credentials, or real network details are **excluded** to maintain OPSEC.
+Sensitive information, credentials, or real network details are **obfuscated or excluded** to maintain OPSEC.

 ---